LaifsV1/2x2x3-Simple-Simulator/README.md

 # 2x2x3 Simple Simulator
 This repository contains an OCaml file implementing a very simple simulator for a 2x2x3 cube.
-The purpose of this file was to help me find a simple generic solution for the 2x2x3 cube.
-Specifically, a simple _algorithm_ to swap two adjascent pieces on the top face.
-While the simulator was originally set up for 2x2x3, adding 90° side turns would make this into a 2x2x2 simulator.
+The purpose of this file was to help me find a simple generic solution for the 2x2x3 cube, specifically a simple _algorithm_ to swap two adjascent pieces on the top face.
+While the simulator was originally set up for 2x2x3, adding 90° side turns would transform this into a 2x2x2 simulator.

 ## Solutions Found
 ### 2x2x3